scheldejonas/fullStackJsFall2017/Period 3/README.md

 - **Explain about graphCool and how it fits into the GraphQL world**

+It is a open-source framework to develop and deploy production-ready serverless GraphQL backends.
+Including GraphQL database mapping, real-time subscriptions & flexible permission system.

+You can also get total out of the hasle with backend and create an account in the managed GrapQL Backend Hosting service at Graphcool [here](https://console.graph.cool/signup).

 - **Demonstrate queries up against a graphCool backend, both via a React/Apollo Client, and from “alternative” clients like a plain node backend and/or Postman.**

+An example of graphCool connected to an React application with Apollo Client [here](/Period%203/graphql-examples.md#)